iMuffles/mff-sheets/README.md

 ## generating infographic

 Once your script and folder is set up, simply call `text_sheets.py` and enter the name of the infographic project folder.
-The output will be saved into the same folder that you run `text_sheets.py` from.
+The output will be saved into the `output` subdirectory and named whatever the project folder is called.
+You also have the option to split the larger image into pieces, with each "card" being the start of a new image, by responding `yes` to the prompt that appears.